zeeman-effect/maiar-ai/website/docs/01-building-plugins/index.md

 ---
 title: Building Plugins
-description: Learn how to build plugins for Maiar
+description: Learn how to build plugins for MAIAR
 sidebar_position: 1
 ---

 # Building Plugins

-Learn how to build plugins for Maiar.
+Learn how to build plugins for MAIAR.
 Choose a topic below to get started:

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';